SDN-Security/TENNISON/README.md

 # TENNISON
-SDN Security framework.
+TENNISON is an SDN Security framework.

-TENNISON source code is currently undergoing licensing and will be released to the public shortly.
+The TENNISON source code is currently undergoing licensing and will be released to the public shortly.
 Please contact us for any questions.